 Another example is the blind introduction of LEED rating norms in India.
 Although well-intended it remains counterproductive and questionable.
-The norms derived from cold regions and industrial society context with mechanically controlled environments seemed alien and detrimental in naturally ventilated hot or humid Indian context.
-For instance, naturally ventilated buildings found no points in accrediting buildings as energy efficient but fully air conditioned buildings with 11 hours of air conditioning were defined energy efficient if displayed twenty percent energy saving.
+The norms derived from cold regions and industrial society context with mechanically controlled environments seemed alien.
+They prove to be detrimental in naturally ventilated hot or humid Indian context.
+For instance, naturally ventilated buildings found no points in accrediting buildings as energy efficient.
+However fully air conditioned buildings with 11 hours of air conditioning classified as energy efficient if they displayed twenty percent energy saving.
 Initial norms had no weightage for water demands and consumptions which was a vital resource in hot dry regions.
 Many norms simply referred to material and products rather than design.

 While there is a growing acceptance of sustainability there is no deep engagement or approach towards that direction.
-How can this scenario be altered?
+How can we alter this scenario?

 Sustainability has become a fashionable word rather than a sacred necessity.
 This has led to convenient definitions and resolutions adopted to self-proclaim as green.
 In absence of clear definition and norms, it has become a “mera wala green” syndrome.
-National and International rating systems and green norms must be inspected.
+We must inspect national and International rating systems and green norms.
 They tend to become universal dictums with certain preconceived conditions and typologies.
-Most have electricity consumption bias and controlled environment condition assumption disregarding water, ventilation, vegetation, materiality, construction techniques and above all naturally ventilated systems.
+Most have electricity consumption bias.
+They also have controlled environment condition assumption disregarding water, ventilation, vegetation, materiality, construction techniques and above all naturally ventilated systems.

 Lastly professionals have to believe in concept and involve completely through pre-design research, design interpretation and approach towards its realisation.
 Like a doctor, architects should concentrate on curing the patients rather than treating the symptoms.